What Are Guaranteed Withdrawal Benefits and Lifetime Income Riders?

 This feature means your future income can only go up, not down.
 How does it work?
 Each year on your contract anniversary, the annuity company takes a look at your account value.
 If it is higher than it was the year before, the new amount becomes your income base upon which the guaranteed withdrawal benefit or lifetime income rider is calculated.
 If the contract value is less than it was the year before, your income base remains as it was, so your income base cannot go down; only up.

 - An insurance company that has quality ratings.

 A guarantee is only as good as the company that issues it.
 Historically, insurance company guarantees have been something you can rely on.
 To be safe be sure to buy from companies that have quality ratings.
-For an additional layer of safety some people prefer to choose two or three quality insurance companies that offer policies with the features described above, and spread their money across them.
+For an additional layer of safety, some people prefer to choose two or three quality insurance companies that offer policies with the features described above and spread their money across them.

-If you're looking for an annuity that has a guaranteed income feature I'd recommend searching AnnuityFYI, which keeps an updated list of competitive annuities that offer either a guaranteed minimum withdrawal benefit or lifetime income rider.
+If you're looking for an annuity that has a guaranteed income feature we'd recommend searching AnnuityFYI, which keeps an updated list of competitive annuities that offer either a guaranteed minimum withdrawal benefit or lifetime income rider.